Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

     ...
 }
 ```
 Reindexing happens right after a new blockchain is created.
-For now, this is the only place where `Reindex` is used, even though it looks excessive here, because in the beginning of a blockchain there's only one block with one transactions, and `Update` could've been used instead.
+For now, this is the only place where `Reindex` is used, even though it looks excessive here because in the beginning of a blockchain there's only one block with one transaction, and `Update` could've been used instead.
 But we might need the reindexing mechanism in the future.

 ```go
 func (cli *CLI) send(from, to string, amount int) {